BEWARE OF STRANGE FIRE IN WORSHIP

 14 For the love of Christ compels us, because we judge thus: that if One died for all, then all died.

-And daily in the temple and every house, they did not cease teaching and preaching Jesus as the Christ (Acts 5:40-42).
+And daily in the temple, and in every house, they did not cease teaching and preaching Jesus as the Christ (Acts 5:40-42).

 It is only those who are serving the Lord out of pure love for the Lord Jesus that can rejoice at the opportunity to suffer shame for the sake of Christ.